AcademySoftwareFoundation/MaterialX/CONTRIBUTING.md

 #### Documentation Standards

-All public API methods and classes should be documented with Doxygen comments.
-Documentation should include `@param`, `@return`, and `@throws` tags where applicable.
+All classes and methods in the public API should be documented with Doxygen comments.
+Classes should be documented with the `@class` tag, and structs with the `@struct` tag, followed by a brief description and any detailed documentation.
+Method documentation should include `@param`, `@return`, and `@throws` tags where applicable.
 Related methods should be grouped together using `/// @name GroupName` sections to improve readability.
 File-level documentation should be placed immediately after the copyright header using the `/// @file` directive.

 #### Unit Tests